abssll/NET731/Week2/README.md

 Task 3: Subnet Configuration

-Subnets were created within the virtual network to logically separate network traffic based on function.
-A frontend subnet was created to host public-facing resources such as web servers.
-Additional subnets will be created for backend application services and database resources to improve security, management, and traffic control.
+Three subnets were created within the virtual network to logically separate network traffic based on function.
+The frontend subnet (10.10.1.0/24) is intended for public-facing resources such as web servers.
+The backend subnet (10.10.2.0/24) hosts application services, while the database subnet (10.10.3.0/24) is reserved for database resources.
+This design improves security, scalability, and network management through logical segmentation.